ayusufalba25/RegressionCustBuy/README.md

 studying more pieces of literature to get a better understanding for deciding which independent variables could be used.

-Beside of that, our model can be used to predict
+RMSE and MAPE that we have got for the test data are 1.197779 and 5.774701 respectively.
+It means that our model has a good performance to predict the consider_buying variable.

 ## Reference